 King Nebuchadnezzar gave the young captives from Judah food and wine from his own table.
 They had the very best that the king could offer.
 However, these provisions did not meet the precepts of the Mosaic Law, so Daniel “purposed in his heart” that he would not eat this food.

-An all-consuming purpose to live for the glory of God will enable us to meet spiritual tests of life.
+An all-consuming purpose of living for the glory of God will enable us to meet the spiritual tests of life.

 The will of God was the all-consuming purpose of Daniel’s life.
-Whether Daniel would eat the food from the king was the supreme test of his fidelity to the Lord and His Word.
+Whether Daniel would eat the king’s food was the supreme test of his fidelity to the Lord and His Word.
 All of the inducements or promises could not deter Daniel from his purpose.
 A life of luxury landed in his lap, yet he refused it forthwith.
-He would be faithful to God no matter the cost.
+He would be faithful to God, no matter the cost.
 He set aside the luxury of Nebuchadnezzar for vegetables.

 We live in a day of latitudinarianism and syncretism.
 Few ask the questions, “What is God’s will?
 What does God’s Word have to say about this?”
 Everything is valid.
 Everyone has his viewpoint.
 No wonder such false living and false doctrine pervade the Christian church in our day.
 Precious few have deep spiritual moorings today.
 Evangelical Christians are swept away like a flood after the world system.